To guide child protection workers in the delivery of the Parent Support service.

 The Child Environment Matrix – Aboriginal version is an alternative version of the Child Environment Matrix for work with Aboriginal families.

-Use of the Parental Wellbeing Matrix is optional.
+Parental Wellbeing Matrix is optional.
 The set includes four matrices: self-esteem, family and domestic violence, substance use and management of a chronic condition.
 This matrix can be used to capture the current situation, look at how it can be improved, and track the impact of specialist interventions on the parent's capacity to function.
-The child protection worker should consult with the parents to decide which of the four matrices is the most suitable to use.
+You should consult with the parents to decide which of the four matrices is the most suitable to use.

-An Eco Map or Kinship Circle, completed with the parents as part of the First Session Outcome Form, explores who is in the child's family; who can provide support; who is important to the child and why; and what events may have or may in future impinge on the child/family.
+An Eco Map or Kinship Circle, completed with the parents as part of the First Session Outcome Form, explores who is in the child's family; who can provide support; who is important to the child and why; and what events may have or may in future impinge on the child and family.

 A Strengths and Difficulties Questionnaire may also be used by the child protection worker to identify specific behaviours that parents may want or need to address.